danutDiac/tsa-node-project/doc/editUsers.md

 * **Success response** <br>
     * **Code:** 201 <br>
       **Content:**
-      `Updates data from the DB at the specified ID with new input.
+      `Rewrites data from the DB at the specified ID with new input.
 All specified fields in the Data Params section need to be utilized`

 * **Error response** <br>
     * **Code:** 400 <br>